marc-hanheide/cogx/code/scenarios/cdsr/trunk/README.txt

 You should be able to install the .deb packages for RSC and RSB which are available via the link lower down on the front page

 But building from source is OK.
+For Lisp you need the source.

 RSB requires